monsoonmaelstrom/book2/book2.md

 “You think it’s close enough to figure out how to undo what she did?”

 “Maybe.
-I’ll have a better idea in a couple of days.”
+I’ll have a better idea in a few days.”

 “We should bring him to Reese’s when we go to talk to her,” I tell Liam.
 “She might know something that will help, and Davy will know which questions to ask if she does.”